ammar-homaida-statistics/easystatisticsacademy/inference/power-sample-size/software-and-power-analysis/index.md

     <h2>G*Power</h2>

     <p>
-      G*Power is one of the most widely used free tools for power analysis.
+      G*Power is one of the most widely used educational tools for power analysis.
     </p>

     <p>